Learn something new every day More Info... by email

 Free exchange along the Silk Road persisted well through the 15th century, when the rise of Islamic empires began to constrict trade.
 Foreign relations breakdowns also compromised the security of the route, as nations began to vie for supremacy in regions like the Middle East, making it difficult to transport goods along the Silk Road.
 The development of alternative trading routes by sea became a pressing concern, leading to the discovery of the Americas and extensive shipping routes along the way.

 This trading route has become so widely famed that it is a tourist attraction in some regions.
 Travel companies which specialize in travel through Asia sometimes offer special Silk Road tours, allowing people to explore the routes used by numerous traders, missionaries, and explorers for centuries.
-In some regions along the Silk Road, little has changed in the way of traditional lifestyles and transportation over the centuries, giving travelers a glimpse of cultures which are thousands of years old.
+In some regions along the road, little has changed in the way of traditional lifestyles and transportation over the centuries, giving travelers a glimpse of cultures which are thousands of years old.

 i read your comments and posts. they are nice and effective but i want to know more about something if you could tell me some more information or data about this.
 It would be very nice and thanks a lot.